keebs-weeb/overclocked/v0.2/Rules.md

         - Installing a System Settings card on your computer
         - Selling a card to 'The Forums'
         - Installing a mod on another player's computer (this is in addition to the bandwidth cost of the card played)
-    - 2 Bandwidth:
+    - 3 Bandwidth:
-        - Installing a System Setting card on another player's computer
+        - Installing a System Setting or Mod card on another player's computer
     - Varying Bandwidth:
         - Installing a mod costs X bandwidth, where X is half the value (rounded up) of the Installed System Resources value
         - System Settings each have their own bandwidth cost